Zorrat/Zorrat/README.md

 - 👋 Hi, I’m @Zorrat
 - 👀 I’m interested in Algorithms and AI
-- 🌱 I’m currently learning React Typescript and WebScraping.
+- 🌱 I’m currently dabbling with GoLang and Web3